murfffi/zebra4j/README.md

 ## Overview

 zebra4j is a pure Java generator and solver for [Zebra puzzles](https://en.wikipedia.org/wiki/Zebra_Puzzle), also knows as "logic grid puzzles".
+Such libraries are used as backend of interactive games aimed at children of all ages.

 The library requires Java 8+. `/zebra4j/src/main/java/zebra4j/Demo.java`
 and unit tests demonstrate how to use it.